Huegoxaga/notes/java/android.md

 #### Handler

 - Android handles all the UI events from one single thread called the Main or UI thread
+- Handler is used often because, one cannot touch anything in the UI thread from a background thread
 - Handler enables the use of another thread by communicating the `Message` or `Runnable` objects with the Main UI thread
   - `Runnable` is an interface in Java which initiate task in a new thread, it has a `run()` method which will be executed in a separate thread
 - It is used to schedule a runnable task or send a delay messages by using one of the following methods: